Enter your email address to subscribe to this blog and receive notifications of new posts by email.

 “Serena is not doing enough to support the women’s tennis tour because she plays in so few tournaments.”

-That was it, the micro-aggression that tipped my anger into rage, the pot that is always on a low boil no matter how many breaths I count or my joy in watching her play.
+That was it, the not so micro-aggression that tipped my anger into rage, the pot that is always on a low boil no matter how many breaths I count or how much my joy I get when watching the GOAT play.

 Tennis is my game.
 The Australian Open is in full swing and the Williams sisters are doing very well.
 I was watching Serena’s second round match.
 As she warmed up, the two Aussie announcers, both women, had this dialogue: “What do you make of the outfit, Luce?
 It’s kind of a warriors outfit, I’m not sure…” Luce answers: “To me it looks kind of like a piano from the back.”
 Chuckle, chuckle.
 Nevermind that many of the players are sporting black and white designs on their outfits.
 It is a sideways comment about her big, beautiful body and how uncomfortable they are with her.